6 Genius Ways You Should Be Cooking Banana

 How to Pan-Fry Bananas

 To fry bananas, warm a skillet over medium heat and add 1 tablespoon of coconut oil, 1 tablespoon of honey, 1 teaspoon of cinnamon and a pinch of salt.
 Then add 1/2-inch thick slices of banana to the pan.
 Let cook for 2 to 3 minutes per side and remove when the slices are golden and caramelized.
 Eat plain, as a snack or on top of toast with peanut butter.
+For another option of frying bananas, try out some tasty air fried bananas.

 Still have bananas on the brain?
 Don’t miss this collection of healthy banana recipes.